 - The cost of a professional carer or the time a loved one spent supporting you through your recovery.

-- Fuel, parking and other transport costs (associated with hospital visits for example).
+- Fuel, parking and other transport costs (associated with hospital visits for instance).

 - Modifications to your home such as lifts, hoists or ramps if you’ve sustained a long-term disability.